Soldier with a pike from the 16th century - antique print

 Beautiful Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
-Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
-The next style is Baroque, whose name derives from the Portuguese “barocco” – meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
+These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, using brown stains, cornices, strong bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-They also reflected an interest in mythology and ancient times, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style still has on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, often using brown stains, with cornices, sturdy bases, and reliefs.
+These were quite distinctive products, offering new possibilities such as the construction of credenzas and broadly speaking, chest-type furniture.
+They also reflected an interest in mythology and antiquity, with supports and legs often taking animal forms.

 | SKU | ANT-A1368 |